 Stefan Salandy is a systems engineer at Cloudera.

 Software Engineer on the Cloudera Altus team.

-Vinithra Varadharajan is a senior engineering manager in the cloud organization at Cloudera, where she is responsible for the cloud portfolio products, including Altus Data Engineering, Altus Analytic Database, Altus SDX, and Cloudera Director.
-Previously, Vinithra was a software engineer at Cloudera, working on Cloudera Director and Cloudera Manager with a focus on automating Hadoop lifecycle management.
+Vinithra Varadharajan is a senior engineering manager in the cloud organization at Cloudera, where she’s responsible for the cloud portfolio products, including Altus Data Engineering, Altus Analytic Database, Altus SDX, and Cloudera Director.
+Previously, Vinithra was a software engineer at Cloudera working on Cloudera Director and Cloudera Manager with a focus on automating Hadoop lifecycle management.